 The need for affordable housing is high in Colchester, as it is elsewhere in the Eastern region.
-The East of England Plan has set a policy target of 35% affordable housing for planning permissions in the region.

 The Strategic Housing Market Assessment 2007 (SHMA) identified that the average house price in Colchester was approximately £200,000 in 2006, whilst the gross (median) household income was only £23,874.
 The SHMA observes that few households aspiring to home ownership have access to enough money to purchase a home in Colchester.
-The SHMA identified a need for 1,104 affordable homes per year, which is very high given the total housing provision in the EEP is only 830 per year.
-The SHMA suggests this high need would justify an Affordable Housing target over 35% if the developments were viable.
+The SHMA identified a need for 1,104 affordable homes per year.

 Affordable housing requirements must be balanced with other requirements for transport infrastructure, community facilities, open space and sustainable construction.
 The viability of housing delivery also needs to be maintained, particularly in regeneration areas.
-The Housing Viability Report identified that a significant portion of developments would not be viable with an affordable housing requirements of 40%.
-Even at lower levels of affordable housing, viability was a problem, particularly on previously developed land.